I sometimes hear about the “Children’s Home” on the news, but what kind of place is it?

 ２）Mother’s mental illness

-３）Abused or overused by their mothers
+３）Abused or exploited by mother

-４）Abused or overused by their fathers
+４）Abused or exploited by father

 ８）Difficulty of custody because of children’s problem